xaethos/cwac-sacklist/README.markdown

 and return `true` or `false` as needed to indicate which rows are selectable and which are not (e.g., header rows).

+### Miscellany

+You can call `hasView()` on a `SackOfViewsAdapter` to determine if it contains a certain `View` or not.

 Dependencies
 ------------
 None at present.

 Version
 -------
-This is version v0.3.1 of this module, meaning it is new, but not as new as it used to be.
+This is version v0.4.0 of this module, meaning that its growth has slowed.

 Demo
 ----